Improving Children’s Health and Well-being

-Playing out gives children space and freedom to get much needed exercise outdoors, gain independence and skills, and make new friends close to home.
+Playing out’s impact includes giving children space and freedom to get much needed exercise outdoors, play freely, gain independence and skills, and make friends close to home

 Children’s low activity levels – a national picture